 If they allow people to line up inside the park they can spread the space needed to keep groups socially distanced between several attractions instead of in the limited space you find outside the gates.

-For us, we experienced the Magic Kingdom parking lot opening up about 1 hour before the official park opening, Hollywood Studios and Epcot about 45 minutes before the official park opening and Animal Kingdom about 30 minutes before the official opening.
+For us, we experienced the Magic Kingdom and Hollywood Studios parking lots opening up about 1 hour before the official park opening, Epcot about 45 minutes before the official park opening, and Animal Kingdom about 30 minutes before the official opening.

 Those may change – but that should give you a good idea what to expect if you were driving.
 Buses, boats, the Skyliner, and the monorail all tended to start a little later – about 30 – 45 minutes before park opening.